arjanvaneersel/sawtooth-cookiejar/README.md

 * the first 64 hex characters of the SHA-512 hash of the "mycookiejar" public key in hex.

 ## Purpose
-The material is made for the introduction to Hyperledger Sawtooth workshop on the 20th of April in Sofia, Bulgaria and is based upon the original cookiejar example by Dan Anderson.
+The material is made for the introduction to Hyperledger Sawtooth workshop on the 31st of October in Sofia, Bulgaria and is based on the original cookiejar example by Dan Anderson.

 ## Components
 The cookie jar transaction family contains two parts, both having a version in Python 3 and Go: